dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```VIEW```
 - [ ] ```SELECT```

-Question 08: Drag and drop from the options below to delete the table "students" from the database.
+Question 08: Drag and drop from the options below to delete the table `students` from the database.

 ```sql
 _____ _____ _____